Methodism vs Pentecostalism: What the Difference?

 All spiritual gifts are in operation today, including tongues, healing, and prophecysomeall

-Most non-Pentecostal Protestant denominations believe that baptism in the Holy Spirit occurs at conversion and is not a second, subsequent act that occurs some time later.
-Historically, the Methodist tradition has taught that baptism in the Holy Spirit occurs at conversion.
-(Also see Do Methodists Have Female Pastors?)
+Most non-Pentecostal Protestant denominations believe baptism in the Holy Spirit occurs at conversion and is not a second, subsequent act that occurs sometime later.

-Most non-Pentecostal Protestant denominations believe that speaking in tongues isn’t the sole sign of baptism in the Holy Spirit.
-Some Christians believe that speaking in tongues is a real and permissible practice, yet not believe that it’s the only sign of baptism in the Holy Spirit.
-Methodists, who are continuationists, believe that speaking in tongues is a gift available today, but that doesn’t mean they believe it’s the only sign of Spirit baptism.
+Most non-Pentecostal Protestant denominations believe that speaking in tongues isn’t the only sign of baptism in the Holy Spirit.
+Some Christians believe that speaking in tongues is an actual and permissible practice, yet do not believe it’s the only sign of baptism in the Holy Spirit.

-Methodist and Pentecostal origins, denominations and more
+Methodist and Pentecostal Origins, Denominations, and More

 FounderJohn Wesley (1703-1791)there is no single founder